saezlab/pypath/README.rst

     questions by opening an issue on github.
 The old ``igraph`` based network class is still available in the ``pypath.legacy`` module.

+:Py2/3: The oldest Python required is version 3.9, as defined in
-:Py2/3: Although we still keep the compatibility with Python 2, we don't
+        ``pyproject.toml``.
+Until about April 2022 we still kept most of the module compatible with Python 2 and earlier Python 3 versions.
-        test ``pypath`` in this environment and already very few people use Python 2.
-We highly recommend to use ``pypath`` in Python 3.6+.
+        Since then we support only the recent Pythons.

 :documentation: https://saezlab.github.io/pypath
 :issues: https://github.com/saezlab/pypath/issues
 :contact: omnipathdb@gmail.com
-:developers: ``pypath`` is developed in the Saez Lab (https://saezlab.org) by Ahmet Rifaioglu, Sebastian Lobentanzer and Dénes Türei.
-Olga Ivanova and Nicolàs Palacio also contributed in the past.
+:developers: ``pypath`` is developed in the Saez Lab (https://saezlab.org) by Dénes Türei, Sebastian Lobentanzer and Ahmet Rifaioglu, and Erva Ulusoy and Tennur Kılıç in Volkan Atalay's group (https://blog.metu.edu.tr/vatalay/) Olga Ivanova and Nicolàs Palacio also contributed in the past.
 The R package and the Cytoscape app are developed and maintained by Francesco Ceccarelli, Attila   Gábor, Alberto Valdeolivas, Dénes Türei and Nicolàs Palacio.
 The `Python client`_ for the OmniPath web service has been developed and is maintained by Michael Klein in the group of Fabian Theis.

 .. _`Python client`: https://github.com/saezlab/omnipath